AWS SSM Session Started to EC2 Instance

 • Verify User Identity and Role: Check the user’s ARN and access key ID (aws.cloudtrail.user_identity.access_key_id).

-• Cross-reference this with IAM to verify if the user had the necessary permissions and if their role typically requires initiating SSM sessions.
+• Determine if their role typically requires initiating SSM sessions.

 • Assess Geographic and IP Context: Analyze the source IP (source.ip) and geographic location (source.geo) from which the session was initiated.